ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 : The supported-freshness-mechanisms parameter lists the freshness mechanism(s) supported by the TEEP Agent.
   Details about the encoding can be found in {{freshness-mechanisms}}.
   This otherwise optional parameter MUST be returned if err-code is ERR_UNSUPPORTED_FRESHNESS_MECHANISMS.

+challenge-tam
+: The challenge-tam field is an optional parameter used for ensuring the freshness of attestation evidence included with a QueryRequest message.
+  When a challenge-tam is provided in the Error message and Evidence in the form of an EAT is returned with a QueryRequest message then the challenge-tam contained in the Error message MUST be used to generate the EAT, by copying the challenge-tam into the eat_nonce in the EAT profile {{eat}} if using the Nonce freshness mechanism.
+  For more details see {{freshness-mechanisms}}.

+  If any format other than EAT is used, it is up to that format to define the use of the challenge-tam field.

 versions
 : The versions parameter enumerates the TEEP protocol version(s) supported by the TEEP